 Severi Lab: Dr. Kristen Severi researches the neural circuits underlying locomotor behavior in the larval zebrafish.
 These tiny fish with transparent bodies are ideal for studying in real time how the brain and spinal cord work together to produce the everyday movements the fish needs to swim around its environment.
 The techniques we are interested in are multidisciplinary, including high-speed behavioral recordings and analysis, dynamic imaging of calcium activity within populations of neurons, and electrophysiology.
 Severi Lab Website: kristenseveri.wixsite.com/severilab

 Soares Lab: Dr. Daphne Soares studies neuroecology, the synthesis of neuroethological and ecological principles to understand the evolution of neural adaptation.
 The goal of her research is to determine the rules for neural adaptation to extreme environments, specifically in cavefishes, by incorporating ecological and neuroethological approaches.
 Soares Lab: Neuroecology of Unusual Animals Website: soares.squarespace.com

-Above: Associate Professor Farzan Nadim studies the synaptic dynamics of the digestive system of crabs.
+Above: Professor Farzan Nadim studies the synaptic dynamics of the digestive system of crabs.